-Lectures: 3 lecture hours per week Online Western Learning (OWL) system at http://owl.uwo.ca will be the home base and launching platform for all learning components.
+Lectures: 3 lecture hours per week

+Online Western Learning (OWL) system at westernu.brightspace.com will be the home base and launching platform for all learning components.
 Students are responsible for checking the course OWL site on a regular basis.
 This is the primary method by which information will be disseminated to all students in the class outside of in-person lectures.
-Log in using your UWO username and password, then find the PHYSICS 1502B 001 FW23 OWL site.
+Log in using your UWO username and password, then find the PHYSICS 1502B 001 FW24 OWL site.
 Key buttons or tabs to explore:

-- Getting Started: Starting point for access to Course Outline, Course Schedule, Learning Outcomes, etc. - Announcements: important notices and reminders will be posted here.
-You can set your Preferences (menu beside your name in top banner) to send an email daily or for each posting. - Gradebook: Grades for all course evaluation components will be posted here. - Unit Lessons: Slides and notes posted under the corresponding Unit (Unit 1 to 5 in the sidebar). - Labs: Helpful content, such as introductory slides or Excel help sheets.
-Links to the pre-lab quizzes and Gradescope submission site.
+- Launchpad: Starting point for access to Course Outline, Course Schedule, Learning Outcomes, etc. - Announcements: important notices and reminders will be posted here.
+You can set your Preferences (menu beside your name in top banner) to send an email daily or for each posting. - Gradebook: Grades for all course evaluation components will be posted here. - Unit Lessons: Slides and notes posted under the corresponding Unit (Unit 1 to 5 in the sidebar). - Labs: Lab-related content, such as manuals, worksheets, and links for software downloads.